 Causes of Sleep Apnea

 Sleep apnea occurs when the muscles in the back of the throat fail to keep the airway open despite your efforts to breathe.
 Even though this seems like a simple problem, it can cause other bigger health concerns.
-In addition to interrupting sleep, the pauses in breathing can cause blood oxygen levels to drop and can cause changes in heart rate.
+IIn addition to interrupting sleep, the pauses in breathing can cause blood oxygen levels to drop and can cause changes in heart rate, and blood pressure.
 These occurrences can increase your risk of high blood pressure, heart attack and stroke.

 If the study shows you do have sleep apnea, there are several treatment options.
 The most common one is a c-pap – continuous positive airway pressure.
-This treatment involves wearing a mask that supplies a steady stream of air through the nose during sleep.
+This treatment involves wearing a mask that supplies a continuous pressure through the nose during sleep.
 The mask helps prevent airway restriction or collapse.
 This can bring an end to snoring, gasping and interrupted sleep.

 In addition, losing weight, sleeping on your side, and eliminating the use of alcohol and tobacco can decrease the severity of sleep apnea.